fenglui/painting-landscapes-with-the-body/outline/07-next-steps.md

 # Next Steps
 Here are some additional experiments to try:

+Try the other semantic label colors in SPADE-Landscapes!

 From what else can you create semantic image maps?

-Try the other SPADE implementations in RunwayML!<br>
+Try the other SPADE implementations in RunwayML:<br>
 * SPADE-Landscapes
 * SPADE-COCO
 * SPADE-FACE